-But not all growls are bad.
-Dogs growl at each other during play.
-This is perfectly normal.
-They may also growl during games of tug-of-war or fetch.
+There are different types of growling, and not all are bad.
+Play growls, for instance, are perfectly normal during a play session.
+Dogs may also growl when you play tug-of-war or fetch with them.
 Again, this is nothing to worry about.
-In fact, it usually means they're having fun!
+In fact, it usually means they're having fun.

 Dog growling but wagging tail: are they happy, scared, or angry?

-A growling dog will usually be wagging its tail.
-A wagging tail can mean anything; it can only be understood in the context of other signs.
+A growling dog might be wagging its tail.
+A wagging tail only means that your dog is agitated, so it can be interpreted in many different ways.
 For example, dogs wag their tails when they're happy or excited.
-They wag their tails when their angry or preparing to defend themselves.
-Hunting dogs wag their tails when they catch a scent.
+They wag their tails when they’re angry or preparing to defend themselves.
+Scent hounds wag their tails when they catch a scent.
 To put it simply, a wagging tail is a sign that your dog is getting ready for action, good or bad.

 Dog growling at owner

-Remember, if your dog is growling at you then it's usually for a good reason (or at least that's the way your dog thinks.)
+Remember, if your dog is growling at you then it's usually for a reason (or at least that's the way your dog thinks).
 Your dog might be nervous, afraid, or even in pain.
-Give them a bit of space, then identify whatever is making them uncomfortable..
+Give them a bit of space, then identify whatever is making them uncomfortable.
 Excessive growling, or growling for no particular reason, may indicate an underlying health issue.
-Your dog might need some more training or socialisation.
-Consult an expert for more advice.
+Alternatively, your dog might need some more training or socialisation.
+In this case, consult a professional trainer for more advice.

 Not all growls are created equally.
 Some are completely harmless, others are an indication that things could turn nasty.
 Placing them in context to the rest of your dog's behaviour (or the situation) is really important.
 You'll most likely know a “bad” growl from a “good” one.